Seethakaathi: Soundtrack

 The soundtrack album is composed by Govind Vasantha of '96 fame, with lyrics written by Thiyagarajan Kumararaja, Madhan Karky, Karthik Netha and Yugabharathi.
 This is his fourth film as composer.
 Junglee Music secured the audio rights.
 The first single track "Ayya" sung by Vijay Prakash was released on 15 October 2018.
 The second single "Avan" sung by Harish Sivaramakrishnan was released on 30 November 2018.
 The third single, an instrumental track "The Journey of Ayya" was released on 6 December 2018.
 The fourth single "Kozhi Onnu" sung by Pushpavanam Kuppuswamy was released on 14 December 2018.
 The complete soundtrack album, with seven tracks, and instrumentals were released on 17 December 2018.

 Release

 The film, scheduled to release on 16 November 2018, was postponed to a later date following TFPC committee and actor Udhaya's request.
 The makers finally confirmed that the film will be released on 20 December 2018 through the release of third look poster.
 Earlier, the Tamil Nadu wing of the Indian National League, a political party, had objected to the title and asked the film team to "immediately change the name of the movie," saying Seethakaathi was the name of a renowned Muslim poet.

 A wax statue of Vijay Sethupathi's character was unveiled at Express Avenue Mall in Chennai and the occasion was marked by a grand event promoted by the producers of the film.
 The satellite rights of the film were sold to STAR Vijay.

+Reception

+Priyanka Sundar of Hindustan Times gave 4/5 stars and wrote, "Seethakathi explores the struggle one faces when anything they love draws to an end.
+The film explores many facets of death - physical, emotional, professional - and at each instance also shows that this is not the end."

+Srinivasa Ramanujam of The Hindu wrote, "Seethakathi has refreshing work from most departments but the pacing and melodrama are big dampeners."
+Ranjani Krishnakumar of Huffington Post wrote, "Moving deftly between being a philosophical drama and an absurdist comedy, Seethakaathi is an unusual yet entertaining film."

+Sowmya Rajendran of The News Minute wrote, "For a satire, Seethakaathi stops well short of drawing blood and is content to merely open its jaws in the threat that it will - and that makes it a good comedy which is several notches below greatness."